Why do you use the term “tour/workshop”?

 What if I don't have a digital SLR?

 If you do not have a DSLR and/or a laptop computer, I suggest talking to me before registering, just to make certain your equipment will allow you to get the most benefit from your experience.
 Digital cameras are preferred because they allow us to review images during the shoot and during our image review sessions.
-If you have a laptop computer with Lightroom II (or III) and/or Photoshop installed, bring it with you.
-Consider downloading free demo versions of Lightroom III and Photoshop from www.adobe.com
+If you have a laptop computer with Lightroom and/or Photoshop installed, bring it with you.
+If not, consider downloading free trial versions of Lightroom and Photoshop from www.adobe.com

 What's a tour/workshop like?